CRIMEA: Court orders parish to destroy its chapel

 According to court documents seen by Forum 18, the wooden chapel is 5.5 metres (18 feet) by 5.5 metres and its height to the top of the gold-painted cross on the wooden onion dome is just over 10 metres (35 feet).

-On 17 September 2019, the municipal authorities, including its Municipal Control Department, brought a suit to Yevpatoria City Court, seeking the demolition of the chapel.
+On 17 September 2019, the municipal authorities, including its Municipal Control Department, brought a suit to Yevpatoriya City Court, seeking the demolition of the chapel.
 It claimed that the Diocese had never gained approval for the chapel's construction.

 Judge Galina Lobanova at the City Court ruled on 6 November that the Church is using the site illegally and that the Church must demolish its chapel within one month of the decision coming into force, according to the decision seen by Forum 18.

 The Church complains it learnt about the court hearing only on that day.
-Its lawyer, Zayets, told Forum 18 that, as the hearing took place in the absence of representatives of the parish, it has lodged a request to the same Yevpatoria City Court for a re-examination of the decision taken in absentia.
+Its lawyer, Zayets, told Forum 18 that, as the hearing took place in the absence of representatives of the parish, it has lodged a request to the same Yevpatoriya City Court for a re-examination of the decision taken in absentia.
 "This method has in the past proved more effective than an appeal to Crimea's Supreme Court," Zayets told Forum 18.

-Following the creation of the Orthodox Church of Ukraine and its recognition by Ecumenical Patriarch Bartholomew in January 2019, the Crimean Diocese of the Kiev Patriarchate became part of the Orthodox Church of Ukraine.
+Following the creation of the Orthodox Church of Ukraine and its recognition by Ecumenical Patriarch Bartholomew in January 2019, the Crimean Diocese of the Kyiv Patriarchate became part of the Orthodox Church of Ukraine.
 Members of the Yevpatoriya parish then stuck a notice on the window of the chapel door: "Our Church is canonical".

 Ukrainian journalist Oleksandra Yefymenko visited the Yevpatoriya church during Sunday liturgy on 1 December, which was attended by "a large number of parishioners" squeezing into the small church.
 Many had come specially from other cities of Crimea, she told Forum 18 on 3 December.